alter5/citygo-backend-nodejs/README.md

 ```

 ### Creating a Trip
-The backend receives a trip creation DTO, containing all of the relevant trip fields, including title, destinations, and city_id
-The destinations are parsed, adding its location from Google Maps, and image from Unsplashed
+The backend receives a trip creation DTO, which contains all of the relevant trip fields, including title, destinations, and city_id.
+The destinations are parsed, adding its location from Google Maps, and image from Unsplashed.

 # Unit Testing
 Unit tests are written using Jest